 Medical Student Resources

-To schedule a meeting with Dr. García, please send an email to email@example.com with some preferred dates and times.
-Dr. García's schedule is subject to change, so please offer multiple times if possible.
+To schedule meetings, please send an email to email@example.com with some preferred dates and times.
+All schedules are subject to change, so please offer multiple times if possible.

 To the best of our ability, the Office of Student and Resident Diversity will support your bid for scholarships and other awards by providing a letter of recommendation for you.
 Please familiarize yourself with the steps below to ensure that we can fulfill your request in a timely manner.

-When to Submit a Request: All requests for a letter must be received at least three weeks before the application deadline.
+When to Submit a Request: All requests for a letter must be received at least one month before the application deadline.